-(1) The internal pedestrian circulation system shall be designed to allow for pedestrian walkway cross-access between the development's buildings and parking areas and those on adjoining lots containing a multifamily, townhouse, nonresidential, or mixed-use development, or to the boundary of adjoining vacant land zoned to allow multifamily residential, nonresidential, or mixed-use development

-- (including land in the Residential, Transit-Oriented/ Activity Center, and Nonresidential base and PD zones). - (2) The Planning Director may waive or modify the requirement for pedestrian cross-access where the applicant clearly demonstrates that such cross-access is impractical or infeasible due to police concerns about through-traffic routes complicating law enforcement, Environmental Site Design requirements, or the presence of any of the following at the point(s) where through-connections would otherwise be required: topographic conditions, natural features, visual obstructions or parking space locations that create traffic hazards, or the existence of mature or protected trees. - (3) Easements allowing cross-access to and from properties served by a pedestrian cross-access, along with agreements defining maintenance responsibilities of landowners, shall be recorded with the Land Records of Prince George's County before issuance of a building permit for the development.
+- (1) The internal pedestrian circulation system shall be designed to allow for pedestrian walkway cross-access between the development's buildings and parking areas and those on adjoining lots containing a multifamily, townhouse, nonresidential, or mixed-use development, or to the boundary of adjoining vacant land zoned to allow multifamily residential, nonresidential, or mixed-use development (including land in the Residential, Transit-Oriented/Activity Center, and Nonresidential base and PD zones). - (2) The Planning Director may waive or modify the requirement for pedestrian cross-access where the applicant clearly demonstrates that such cross-access is impractical or infeasible due to police concerns about through-traffic routes complicating law enforcement, Environmental Site Design requirements, or the presence of any of the following at the point(s) where through-connections would otherwise be required: topographic conditions, natural features, visual obstructions or parking space locations that create traffic hazards, or the existence of mature or protected trees. - (3) Easements allowing cross-access to and from properties served by a pedestrian cross-access, along with agreements defining maintenance responsibilities of landowners, shall be recorded with the Land Records of Prince George's County before issuance of a building permit for the development.

 The applicant is providing pedestrian connectivity along the frontage of the property to all adjoining property to the west and north, thereby providing connectivity to all points west and north (including Bradbury Park).
-Due to reasons noted below, it is impractical to provide internal pedestrian circulation between the three phases of development.
+Due to reasons noted below, it is impractical to provide internal pedestrian circulation.

-The applicant requested a waiver, pursuant to Section 27-6207(b)(2) of the requirement in Section 27-6207(b)(1), to provide pedestrian walkway cross-access between the three phases of the project.
-The feasibility of the internal pedestrian circulation system, especially within the Washington Suburban Sanitary Commission (WSSC) easement within the primary management area (PMA), was investigated to connect the West and North Phases.
-While WSSC supports trail usage within their easement pending permit review, due to the potential PMA impact, the presence of the steep grading, and floodplain, providing cross-access via a trail is not feasible.
-Accordingly, the Planning Board supports the waiver request.
+A waiver pursuant to Section 27-6207(b)(2) of the requirement in Section 276207(b)(1) to provide pedestrian walkway cross-access between the developments, which is between three phases, is requested.
+The feasibility of the internal pedestrian circulation system, especially within the Washington Suburban Sanitary Commission (WSSC) easement within the Primary Management Area (PMA), was investigated to connect the West and North Phases.
+While WSSC supports trail usage within their easement pending permit review, due to the potential PMA impact, presence of the steep grading, and floodplain, staff support the waiver request.

-c.
+d.
 Section 27-6208.
 Bicycle Access and Circulation

-- (a) Required Bicycle Access - (1) Internal and Adjoining Bicycle Access
+(a) Required Bicycle Access

+(1) Internal and Adjoining Bicycle Access